-For details about the remuneration of the members of the independent review committee, refer to subheading "Responsibility for Funds Administration - Independent Review Committee".
-These fees are allocated amongst the RGP Investments Funds in a manner that is fair and reasonable.
+For details about the remuneration of the members of the independent review committee, refer to subheading "RESPONSIBILITY FOR FUND ADMINISTRATION - Independent Review Committee and Fund Governance".
+These fees are allocated among the RGP Investments Funds in a manner that is fair and reasonable.